OscarPrz09/10-graficasApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+For this version you must install these two packages with the version that I tell you.

+npm install --save ng2-charts@3.0.7

+npm install --save chart.js@3.7.1